 What we have in lieu of latrines or toilets are the local quebradas, the little creeks that flow down from the hills and empty into the bay.
 And we have the bay itself.

-Sometimes there is a little ramshackle privy set up over the water with a servicio that just amounts to a couple of boards strategically spaced above the water to allow for comfortable squatting.
-Or when people have their house built out over the water along the bay they may have a hole in the floor of a back room.
 That's the grim and grotty reality of sanitation in most of the indigenous Ngäbe communities in Panama, and improving that situation is a primary goal of Peace Corps' Environmental Health project.
 And that means latrines.
 It all seemed pretty straightforward when I received my invitation to serve, and I thought it sounded great to come down here and help these people out by building latrines.
 Of course, it turns out to be more complicated than that on many levels.
 For one thing, the old Scout camp style pit latrine we're all familiar with is a no-go in this corner of the tropics.
 The the water table is so high that if you try to dig a pit you'll hit ground water within a few feet.
 The solution Peace Corps has been promoting is the "double-vault" composting latrine.
 It's an above ground, cement block structure that stores all the poo in two "vaults" below the floor.
 You mix in some organic material like dry grass and sawdust and given enough time it will all turn to compost.

 Louis -